Skip to content

 • —and more!

-Requirements for UL 9540
+UL 9540 REQUIREMENTS

 Before getting a UL certification, you must ensure your product meets the requirements!
-For UL 9540, your device shouldn’t exceed the maximum energy capacity:
+For UL 9540, your device shouldn’t exceed the maximum energy capacity

 • For residential use, electrochemical ESS, not over 20kWh (72 MJ)